 David Masse is a lawyer living in Toronto, Ontario, Canada, admitted to the Quebec Bar and to the Law Society of Ontario, and practising in association with Caravel Law.
-He is also Senior Executive Vice-President, Chief Legal Officer, and Chief Governance Officer for Towerhouse Data Corp., in addition to providing governance consulting services via Governance View Consulting, and is a senior officer of Towerhouse Data Corporation.
+He also provides business law and governance consulting services via Governance View Consulting, and is a senior officer of Towerhouse Data Corporation.

 Education: Concordia University, Montreal (B.A.); McGill University, Faculty of Law (BCL., LLB).